 One new COVID-19 case registered overnight

-One new coronavirus case found overnight, bringing the number of active cases to 11
+One new coronavirus case found overnight, bringing the number of active cases to nine

 One new case of COVID-19 has been registered overnight, according to the latest figures released by the Health Ministry.

-One more patient has recovered, with the total number of active cases standing at 11.
-Since the start of the pandemic in March, 653 people have recovered from the virus and nine patients have died.
+Two more patient has recovered, with the total number of active cases standing at nine.
+Since the start of the pandemic in March, 656 people have recovered from the virus and nine patients have died.

-The Health Ministry said that the case was imported through a repatriated foreigner residing in Malta.
+The Health Ministry said that the case was sporadic and was not linked to a known cluster; the person was asymptomatic.